neerajasridhar1992/helloworldflask/Monitoring.md

 ##### Request Rate:
   - Monitoring the number of requests per second helps in understanding the application's load and identifying traffic patterns.
   - This paired with the Error Rates can help us determine SLOs and agree on SLAs when applicable.
+  - This can also be used as a means to scale using HPA.

 #### Metrics endpoint view:
 [Metrics server look](https://github.com/neerajasridhar1992/helloworldflask/blob/main/metrics-endpoint.png)